Skip to content

 🚀 Transformation, classification, and extraction

-Now that you've seen that Marvin can turn images into text, you're probably wondering if we can use that text with the cast, extract, and classify functions we saw earlier.
+Now that you've seen how Marvin can turn images into text, you're probably wondering if we can use that text with the cast, extract, and classify functions we saw earlier.
 The answer is yes -- but we can do even better.

 Identifying dog breeds in an image